 She wore the brooch without its pendant for the Festival of Remembrance in 2018.

-But the brooch’s most high-profile appearance in recent memory came at the royal wedding of the Duke and Duchess of Sussex.
+But the brooch’s most high-profile appearance that year came at the royal wedding of the Duke and Duchess of Sussex.
 In St. George’s Chapel that morning, both the Queen and the bride wore brooches from Queen Mary’s wedding gift haul.
 The central element of the bride’s tiara was the County of Lincoln Brooch, another of Mary’s wedding presents.

 Leave a Reply